-The Objective Provision Tree (OPT) methodology and the complementary notion of Line of Protection (LOP), discussed in the Section 4, identify for each initiating event, for each safety function and for each level of the defence the provisions implemented and allow identifying possible lack of independence between the DiD levels (e.g. overlapping of provisions on different levels) 35.
+The Objection-Provision Tree (OPT) methodology and the complementary notion of Line of Protection (LOP), discussed in the Section 4, identify for each initiating event and each level of the defence the provisions implemented and allow identifying possible lack of independence between the DiD levels (e.g. overlapping of provisions on different levels) 31.
 In this context, if correctly structured, the PSA can provide additional evidences of this independence by representing the concatenation between the failures of the different layers of provisions, and providing specific insights about plausible dependent failures, also accounting for external (natural or manmade) hazards.